3 Weeks in Chile: The Ultimate Travel Itinerary

 On your way to Vicente Perez Rosales National Park, don’t forget to stop by Petrohué Waterfalls

 Petrohué Waterfalls stand on the way to Vicente Perez Rosales National Park about an hour’s drive from Puerto Varas.
-We planned this as a whole day trip, so we had enough time for a hike.
+I planned this as a whole day trip, so we had enough time for a hike.
 The crystal-clear waterfalls running down the pitch-black volcanic rock are literally amazing.

-The waterfalls are at the very beginning of the park, continue further and try one of the hikes around the lake, with a view of Osorno Volcano.
-Just don’t plan this for January, or you’ll get eaten alive by the blood-sucking Chilean horse flies.
+The waterfalls are at the very beginning of the park.
+Continue further and try one of the hikes around the lake, with a view of Osorno Volcano.

 • Distance: 55 km (34 mi) to the park + hikes